Alex-exe-dev/income-and-expenditure-manager/README.md

 The index.js script creates a server on your loacalhost for you (Port:8000).
 It was partly created by @0bMERLIN (https://github.com/0bMERLIN).

-Currently it only creates a http server but you can easily change it to be a https servy by changing line 2 to
+Currently it only creates a http server but you can easily change it to be a https server by changing line 2 to

 ```const Https = require('https')```